 - ME 216A.
 Advanced Product Design: Needfinding, 4 units

 - PD Capstone: Choose one of two combinations:

 ME 216B.
 Advanced Product Design: Implementation I, 4 units + ME 216C.
 Advanced Product Design: Implementation II, 4 units

 ME 114 + any other course in School of Engineering

 - Three ARTSTUDI (Studio Art) courses numberd 100 or higher (12 units)

-* ME 115C only will be waived if student takes a quarter abroad.
-Students should plan their overseas quarter to take place in sophomore year, or spring quarter of Junior year only.
-Total Depth units will be reduced by 3; this is approved without petition.
+5. ME 115C is the ONLY course requirement that can be waived if student takes a quarter overseas.
+Students should plan their overseas quarter to take place in Sophomore year, or spring quarter of Junior year only.
+If the student elects to go overseas Junior year, the total depth units will be reduced by 3; this is approved without petition.

 Instructions for Declaring Major in Product Design (ENGR-BS: PD)